codemix/htmling/README.md

 # HTMLing

-[Polymer](http://polymer-project.org/)'s HTML based templating syntax for node.js.
+[Polymer](http://polymer-project.org/) compatible HTML based templating syntax for node.js.
 Render your templates server-side using the same syntax as in the browser, with no virtual DOM trickery required.